Stepping up to mark to highlight diabetes

 Residents in Pocklington will see him walking around five to six miles each morning around various routes.

-He has also put up posters at the GP surgery and the Francis Scaife Sports Centre in his campaign to raise funds
+He has also placed posters at the GP surgery and the Francis Scaife Sports Centre in his campaign to raise funds

 Mr Stanley said: “I have type 2 diabetes and care about the fact that this condition is on the increase.
 Cases of diabetes have doubled since 1996 and is now affecting children as well as adults.